M4Method · Candidate review

 Order-of-magnitude precision

-Dollar ranges on this site are independent, order-of-magnitude annualized estimates derived from public comparables, per-unit costs, and the City of Orlando's adopted budget line items.
+Dollar ranges on this site are claim-level, order-of-magnitude scenarios derived from cited public comparables, per-unit costs, and City of Orlando budget records.
 They are not figures supplied in the published platform materials.
-Ranges are intentionally wide because they capture the difference between a small pilot and a citywide rollout — which is exactly the detail a feasibility audit is meant to surface.
+Ranges separate a small pilot, a meaningful citywide program, and the full version implied by campaign language.

 Corrections welcome